 The Modules in Process List includes modules where laboratories submitted testing results to the CMVP, and the validation process is in one of these phases:

-The Validated Modules list includes modules which completed certification against the FIPS 140 standard.
-Modules are considered active for five years from their validated date.
-After five years, they will automatically be marked as historical, however if the module continues to meet the FIPS 140 standard requirements, they can apply to be re-instated.
+The Validated Modules list includes modules that completed certification against the FIPS 140 standard.
+Modules are considered active for five years from their validation date.
+After five years, the module will automatically be marked as historical (meaning government agencies cannot procure it), however if the module continues to meet the current FIPS 140-3 standard requirements after the five years, the module can apply to be re-instated.

 For additional information on Oracle’s FIPS 140 status and participation, please email email@example.com.